StreamingManager (Streaming Cache)

 100MB100MB~64KB

-On cache write (PUT): The entire response body is buffered in memory to compute the content hash.
+On cache write (PUT): the entire response body is buffered in memory before the atomic file write.
 This is limited by max_body_size (default: 100MB) to prevent memory exhaustion.

 Usage with Tower